ALAND-MC/ALANDs-Immersive-Hypixel-SkyBlock/README.md

 * Huge thanks to ic22487 for creating the modpack icon!
 Get this man a Ko-fi on my behalf, would ya? ic22487's Ko-fi: https://ko-fi.com/ic22487
 * Big thanks to TraitorAlmighty from the Furfsky Reborn team for helping out with optimization and setup.
+* Special thanks to jlhklmn for creating the new title logo!
 * Shoutout to haimcyfly and Stay True for being awesome.
 Check out Stay True's CurseForge page here: https://www.curseforge.com/minecraft/texture-packs/stay-true
 * All credit for the mods and resource packs goes to their original creators, I do not claim that I own any of their work.
 Be sure to check out and support their mods and other projects.